-- During the initial lease term, other good cause for termination of tenancy must be something the family did or failed to do. - During the initial lease term or during any extension term, other good cause may include: - Disturbance of neighbors, - Destruction of property, or (b) - Living or housekeeping habits that cause damage to the unit or premises. - After the initial lease term, such good cause may include: - The tenant's failure to accept the owner's (a) offer of a new lease or revision; - The owner's desire to use the unit for personal or family use or for a purpose other than use as a residential rental unit; or - A business or economic reason for termination of the tenancy (such as sale of the property, renovation of the unit, the owner's desire to rent the unit for a higher rent). - The examples of other good cause in this paragraph do not preempt any State or local laws to the contrary.
+- (1) During the initial lease term, other good cause for termination of tenancy must be something the family did or failed to do. - (2) During the initial lease term or during any extension term, other good cause may include: - (a) Disturbance of neighbors, - (b) Destruction of property, or - (c) Living or housekeeping habits that cause damage to the unit or premises. - (3) After the initial lease term, such good cause may include: - (a) The tenant's failure to accept the owner's offer of a new lease or revision; - (b) The owner's desire to use the unit for personal or family use or for a purpose other than use as a residential rental unit; or - (c) A business or economic reason for termination of the tenancy (such as sale of the property, renovation of the unit, the owner's desire to rent the unit for a higher rent). - (4) The examples of other good cause in this paragraph do not preempt any State or local laws to the contrary. - (5) In the case of an owner who is an immediate successor in interest pursuant to foreclosure during the term of the lease, requiring the tenant to vacate the property prior to sale shall not constitute other good cause, except that the owner may terminate the tenancy effective on the date of transfer of the unit to the owner if the owner: - (a) Will occupy the unit as a primary residence; and - (b) Has provided the tenant a notice to vacate at least 90 days before the effective date of such notice.
+This provision shall not affect any State or local law that provides for longer time periods or addition protections for tenants.

-9. Protections for Victims of Domestic Violence, Dating Violence, Sexual Assault, or Stalking.
+9. Protections for Victims of Domestic Violence, Dating Violence, Sexual Assault, or Stalking